kimruddock/pawelgrzybek.github.io/_drafts/2017-04-25-make-some-magic-with-css-blend-modes.md

 photo: 2017-04-25.jpg
 ---

 It was an ordinary Wednesday morning, enjoying my morning espresso shot at [Engine Creative](https://twitter.com/enginecreative), when suddenly my lovely colleague Chloe put on my desk the latest issue of [net magazine](https://twitter.com/netmag) that post man just delivered.
 I had a quick glance at the cover art that says "Make magic with CSS".
-Of course — I totally ignored it — I know everything about CSS, don't I?
+Pfff — I totally ignored it — I know everything about CSS, don't I?
 It was a really nice espresso.

 It is an ordinary Sunday morning, enjoying my morning espresso shot on my sofa —  time for some press.
-After reading first three paragraphs of "Make magic with CSS" by [Aga Naplocha](https://twitter.com/aganaplocha) I relized that I really felt behind with my CSS.
-It is a really nice espresso but I'm going to brew more because today is a time to catch up some CSS magic — blending modes.
+After reading first three paragraphs of "Make magic with CSS" by [Aga Naplocha](https://twitter.com/aganaplocha) I realized that I really felt behind with my CSS.
+It is a really nice espresso but I'm going to brew some more because today is a day to catch up with some CSS magic — blend modes modes.

 ## Blend modes essentials